RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-10-10-gpu-hackathon.md

 Some of the initial feedback on the benefits of attending the GPU Hackathon to projects include:

-> Demonstrated the potential gains of porting to GPUs.
-This provided enough evidence to pursue this further
+> "Demonstrated the potential gains of porting to GPUs.
+This provided enough evidence to pursue this further"

-> We now have the foundation skills of OpenACC to apply to the full code
+> "We now have the foundation skills of OpenACC to apply to the full code"

-> It helped us get support from experienced mentors in moving forward in porting the project to GPU.
-It was great to get an outside perspective from the people already deeply involved in the project as they had different insights into the problem at hand
+> "It helped us get support from experienced mentors in moving forward in porting the project to GPU.
+It was great to get an outside perspective from the people already deeply involved in the project as they had different insights into the problem at hand"

-> It helped us achieve a 20 times speed up when compared to the serial code
+> "It helped us achieve a 20 times speed up when compared to the serial code"

 ## Last but not least ..